-- A useful way of gaining an insight into the processes involved in importing is to attend the International Trade (Import/Export) Course put on periodically by the College of International Business.
+- A useful way of gaining an insight into the processes involved in importing is to attend the International Trade (Import/Export) Courses.

 There are numerous reasons for importing goods.
 Perhaps you need to import a piece of capital machinery to be used in your company's operations, or perhaps the imported goods are components or inputs to be used in a manufacturing process.